How to Choose a Stand-Up Paddleboard (SUP)11 May 2023

 You are without a doubt the most competitive among the four SUP Styles.
 And you're not alone.
 SUP racing, challenges, and all kinds of events have popped up to serve folks like you.

-The style of board for The Challenger is relatively straight-forward: narrow and fast.
-A narrow board is what helps you be swift and go fast as you race your way through the waters.
-Competitions are normally categorized into 12’6 or 14’ category, so most boards will be one of the two lengths.
-Depending on your skill and experience, the width can vary greatly from as narrow as 22” to as wide as 30”
+The style of board for The Challenger is relatively straight-forward: narrow and long.
+Competitions are normally categorized into 12'6 or 14' categories, so most boards will be one of the two lengths.
+Depending on your skill and experience, the width can vary greatly from as narrow as 22" to as wide as 30" but for most everyday racers 14'x28" is a very common dimension and the one that you will find show up eventually in the Honu lineup of boards.

 So now you should have a clear idea of where you sit in terms of your style and where you want to go paddling.
 These two factors really determine the right board for you.
 The next question to be answered is: fiber-glass or inflatable?
-Another divisive topic beyond the scope of this article.
-But one we discuss here: Why Choose an Inflatable SUP Over a Composite Board?
+A divisive topic that is beyond the scope of this article, but one we discuss here: Why Choose an Inflatable SUP Over a Composite Board?

 At Honu, we want every paddler to feel comfortable and confident out on the water.
-That’s why we came up with the simple SUP Styles as a way to simplify the decision-making process.
+That's why we came up with the simple SUP Styles as a way to simplify the decision-making process when speaking with customers.